wagenaartje/stocks.js/README.md

 ## Further notices
 All the data comes from [Alpha Vantage](https://www.alphavantage.co/), although they exist for some time now, it is quite unclear what their business model is.
-They also don't provide a lot of information on their sources and why an API Key is needed.
+They also do not provide a lot of information on their sources and why an API Key is needed.
 So please note the risk that from one day to the other their service might stop.